WCVB-TV: Beginnings

 The original WHDH-TV signed off for the last time on March 18, 1972, and was replaced by the new WCVB-TV early the next morning.
 The Herald-Traveler refused to hand over its facilities to the new channel 5, forcing the station to rent tower space for its transmitter from WBZ-TV (channel 4); during the final months of its operation, WHDH-TV was court-ordered to sign off daily at 1 a.m. so that WCVB-TV could test its equipment.
 WCVB purchased a former International Harvester sales and service facility in Needham to serve as its studio facility along Route 128, which the station continues to operate from to this day.
 Although WCVB operates under a different license and celebrates station anniversaries using its 1972 sign-on date, it inherited all of WHDH-TV's personnel, including anchorman Jack Hynes and sportscaster Don Gillis, all transferred to WCVB-TV with the termination of the WHDH-TV license.

 However, WCVB did not inherit its predecessor's CBS affiliation.
 Boston Broadcasters' plans for a large amount of local programming would have resulted in heavy preemptions of network programming.
-CBS was not pleased with the prospect of being subjected to numerous preemptions of its programs in the nation's fifth-largest market at the time (as of 2016, it is the seventh-largest), especially since WCVB would have inherited WHDH's status as CBS's second-largest affiliate and largest on the East Coast.
+CBS was not pleased with the prospect of being subjected to numerous preemptions of its programs in one of the nation's largest markets.
 It refused to have anything to do with WCVB, and moved its programming back to WNAC-TV, which had been Boston's original CBS affiliate from 1948 to 1960.
 NBC was entrenched with WBZ-TV, and in any event was even less tolerant of preemptions than CBS.
 More or less by default, WCVB affiliated with ABC.